terales/blackbird-docs/src/content/docs/apps/OpenAI.mdx

 - **Chat** given a chat message, returns a response.
 - **Chat with system prompt** same as above but with an extra instructional system prompt parameter.
+- **Generate edit** edits the provided text given an instruction.
+- **Post-edit MT** (Pre-engineered) given a source segment and NMT translated target segment, responds with a post-edited version of the target segment taking into account typical NMT mistakes.
+- **Get translation issues** (Pre-engineered) given a source segment and NMT translated target segment, highlights potential translation issues.
+Can be used to prepopulate TMS segment comments.
+- **Perform LQA Analysis** performs an LQA Analysis of the translation and returns a text with issues if any.
+- **Localize text** (Pre-engineered) given a text and a locale, tries to create a localized version of the text.

 ### Completions

 - **Generate completion** generates a completion of the given text.
 - **Create summary** (Pre-engineered) given a text, generates a summary.
-- **Get translation issues** (Pre-engineered) given a source segment and NMT translated target segment, highlights potential translation issues.
-Can be used to prepopulate TMS segment comments.
-- **Localize text** (Pre-engineered) given a text and a locale, tries to create a localized version of the text.
-- **Post-edit MT** (Pre-engineered) given a source segment and NMT translated target segment, responds with a post-edited version of the target segment taking into account typical NMT mistakes.

-### Edits

-- **Generate edit** Given a text and an instruction, edits the given text.

 ### Audiovisual

 - **Create transcription** transcribes the supported audiovisual file formats into a textual response.
 - **Create English translation** same as above but automatically translated into English.
+- **Create speech** generates audio from the text input.

 ### Images